Cogno-Marco/smslibrary/README.md

 });
 ```

-If you planning to use SMS delivery reports, you can have a callback for those too
+If you are planning to use SMS delivery reports, you can have a callback for those too
 ```java
 SMSHandler.getInstance().sendMessage(msg, new SMSDeliveredListener() {
     @Override